Successor state: Kampuchea/Cambodia

 When Democratic Kampuchea led by Pol Pot was militarily displaced by the Vietnamese-backed People's Republic of Kampuchea, the country's United Nations seat was held by Democratic Kampuchea for many years.
 It is now held by the Kingdom of Cambodia.

 Korea

-In 1919, when the Provisional Government of the Republic of Korea was formed it claimed continuity directly from their pre-1910 status.
-In 1948 when the modern Republic of Korea was formed it claimed that it was identical with Provisional Government of the Republic of Korea and that the Provisional Government succeeded the Korean Empire.
-An important tenet of the modern state of Republic of Korea is that the Korean Empire's incorporation into the Empire of Japan from 1910 to 1945 is internationally recognized as an illegal occupation.
+When the Provisional Government of the Republic of Korea was formed in 1919, it claimed continuity directly from the Korean Empire which preceded the peninsula's 1910 Japanese annexation.
+These claims were reiterated by South Korea, which itself claimed continuity from the provisional government.
+An important tenet of South Korea's national identity is that the 35-year period of Japanese rule is internationally recognized as an illegal occupation.
 South Korea resumed membership to international organizations such as the Universal Postal Union and re-affirmed that pre-1910 treaties were still in force.

 Ottoman Empire/Turkey

 There is some debate over whether the modern Republic of Turkey is a continuing state to the Ottoman Empire or a successor.
 The two entities fought on opposing sides in the Turkish War of Independence (1919–23), and even briefly co-existed as separate administrative units (whilst at war with one another): Turkey with its capital in Angora (now Ankara) and the Ottoman Empire from Constantinople (now Istanbul), but this type of scenario is also common in civil wars.
 The Turkish National Movement, led by Mustafa Kemal who defected from the Ottoman Army, established the modern republic as a nation-state (or new government regime) by defeating the opposing elements in the Turkish War of Independence.
 There remains debate about whether the conflict was a war of independence, or a civil war that led to a regime change.

 The question of state succession is relevant to the issue of Armenian genocide reparations.